zacharyelston/rrmcpy/docs/archive/IMPLEMENTATION-ROADMAP.md

 3. **End of v1.2.0**: Evaluate tool and resource API design
 4. **End of v1.3.0**: Comprehensive quality review before release

-This roadmap provides a structured approach to refactoring rrmcpy while staying true to our design philosophy of fighting complexity and building maintainable software.
+This roadmap provides a structured approach to refactoring rrmcpy while staying true to our design philosophy of clarity over complexity ("Built for Clarity") and building maintainable software.